-After having such rainy weather all last week and into the weekend, I’m telling you it poured and poured and poured!
+After having such rainy weather all last week and into the weekend, I’m telling you it poured and poured and poured some more!
 So, I really wasn’t feeling like going out into my shop to build…even though I have a list a mile long of things I need to build!!
 Lol!!
 I figured rainy days are great for crafts and I haven’t done much crafting lately!!

 - hot glue gun

-Drill your holes about an inch or so in from each side of the dowel rod…I didn’t even measure mine, I just eyeballed it!!
-Make sure that your dowel rod doesn’t roll at all when you drill your second hole…you want the holes lined up and drilled the same direction!!
+Drill your holes about an inch or so in from each side of the dowel rod…I didn’t even measure mine, I just eyeballed it.
+Make sure that your dowel rod doesn’t roll at all when you drill your second hole…you want the holes lined up and drilled in the same direction!!

 Next cut the table runner in half!
 This table runner is only held together by the threads that are being cut, so if you use one like it, make sure and have your glue gun ready…don’t try to pick it up…it will fall apart!
-Take the glue gun and glue along the edge you cut to make sure it doesn’t fall apart and don’t move the table runner, set your dowel rod on it and roll it up on the dowel rod!!
+Take the glue gun and glue along the edge you cut to make sure it doesn’t fall apart and don’t move the table runner, set your dowel rod on it, and roll it up on the dowel rod!!

 Make sure you center the dowel rod on the table runner!
 I just eyeballed this as well!

 Sorry for the blurry pic…I am just rolling and gluing here!
 Put a good line of glue once you get it to the length you want…and VIOLA!!
 It is done!!
 You can repeat the process and make your other one!!
 How awesome was that?!
 In all of ten minutes you can have some really great wall art and for so cheap as well!!

 Take your knob…any type of cabinet knob and screw the screw that comes with it, into it!

 Now you have the perfect screw ready to be placed into a plastic wall anchor!
-Screw the wall anchor into the wall and then screw your knob into the anchor and hang you beautiful piece!!
+Screw the wall anchor into the wall and then screw your knob into the anchor and hang your beautiful piece!!